KsuParkhamchuk/system-design-skeletons/microkernel/README.md

 ## Description

-This is a Windsurf, cursor like IDE for AI code completion.
+This is a Windsurf clone, cursor like IDE for AI code completion.

 ## Requirements